Data Analytics Bootcamp

 The scatter plot shows the observed data, and the line shows the model’s predicted trend.

-This section is the model evaluation section for the simple regression example.
+Under the model evaluation section for the simple regression example.

 In practice, we usually want to answer two questions: